jordansissel/fpm/docs/source/perl.rst

     --cpan-mirror CPAN_MIRROR     (cpan only) The CPAN mirror to use instead of the default.
-    --[no-]cpan-mirror-only       (cpan only) Only use the specified mirror for metadata. (default: false) --cpan-package-name-prefix NAME_PREFIX (cpan only) Name to prefix the package name with. (default: "perl") --[no-]cpan-test              (cpan only) Run the tests before packaging? (default: true) --cpan-perl-lib-path PERL_LIB_PATH (cpan only) Path of target Perl Libraries --[no-]cpan-sandbox-non-core  (cpan only) Sandbox all non-core modules, even if they're already installed (default: true)
+    --[no-]cpan-mirror-only       (cpan only) Only use the specified mirror for metadata. (default: false) --cpan-package-name-prefix NAME_PREFIX (cpan only) Name to prefix the package name with. (default: "perl") --cpan-deps-name-prefix DEPS_PREFIX (cpan only) Name to prefix the package dependency names with. (default: "perl") --[no-]cpan-test              (cpan only) Run the tests before packaging? (default: true) --cpan-perl-lib-path PERL_LIB_PATH (cpan only) Path of target Perl Libraries --[no-]cpan-sandbox-non-core  (cpan only) Sandbox all non-core modules, even if they're already installed (default: true)